billfoxco/seeing-md/SEEING.md

 ---

+## Question this file too

+`SEEING.md` is a lens, not the lens.
+It carries assumptions about perception, conditioning, and the value of examining intent.
+It does not stand outside the inquiry it invites.

+It cannot know what someone is seeing, which assumptions are operating, or whether its own framing applies.
+Its purpose is to make perception available for examination, not to diagnose it.

+When using this file, consider:

+- What assumptions in `SEEING.md` itself are shaping how I am examining this request?
+- What might I notice differently without this framework?
+- Would I have noticed the same thing if this file had not told me what to look for?

+Do not use `SEEING.md` to confirm its own premises.
+Do not infer conditioning merely because a request expresses certainty or draws on experience.
+Ground possible assumptions in the supplied words and evidence, distinguish them from established facts, and leave room for the original framing to be appropriate.

+An alternative framing is a possibility to examine, not a correction to impose.
+If this file adds no useful distinction, continue without forcing its vocabulary into the response.
+Apply this inquiry proportionally; it need not become a visible checklist or another reason to delay action.

+> Any insight about perception that cannot question itself eventually becomes another lens.

+Apply that question to this principle too.

+---

 ## Start here

 You do not need technical experience to use this file.

 Download `SEEING.md` and attach it to an AI conversation, include it with a working brief, or add it to a project's files.
 Then tell the AI:

 > Read `SEEING.md` before responding.
 Apply it when the work involves people, judgment, strategy, interpretation, or a consequential decision.
+Question what may be shaping the request, including the assumptions this file brings to the inquiry.

 The file will not necessarily be read automatically.
 Name it explicitly when beginning important work.

 If you use project-level instructions, add:

 > Before work involving judgment, people, strategy, interpretation, or consequential decisions, read `SEEING.md`.
-Use it to examine the framing and surface relevant assumptions before acting.
+Use it to examine what may be shaping the request, including the assumptions in SEEING.md, before acting.
 Apply it proportionally; do not slow straightforward technical work unnecessarily.

 ---